Mass Effect 3 Review: Fight or Die

 - Incredible cast and character interactions

 - The final hour of the game is weak and the ending could have been a lot better

-- Disc swapping is a mess and load times can be bad
+- Disc swapping is a mess and load times are bad

 - The Catalyst